 Easy Snack Ideas

 Making wise snack choices helps to ensure that frail older adults meet their nutrient needs.
 Here are some simple, nutritious snacks that are appropriate for the frail older adult.
 They are easy to chew and swallow as well as easy to prepare, and they taste good!
-When planning snacks for the frail older adult, it is important to incorporate a variety of healthy food choices.
-This ensures that snacks are providing a balance of nutrients.
+When planning snacks for frail older adults, it is important to incorporate a variety of healthy food choices.
+This ensures that snacks provide a balance of nutrients.

-• Flavored milk: Flavored milks, such as chocolate or strawberry, provide protein, calcium, vitamin D, and energy and are a quick, easy, and tasty snack.
+- Flavored milk: Flavored milk, such as chocolate or strawberry, provides protein, calcium, vitamin D, and energy and are a quick, easy, and tasty snack.
 Shelf-stable, single-serving versions are particularly convenient.

-• Yogurt with fruit: Greek yogurt is a good snack option for the older adult and provides a source of protein and calcium.
-Serve half a cup of plain or flavored yogurt topped with fresh berries
+- Yogurt with fruit: Greek yogurt is a good snack option for older adults and provides a source of protein and calcium.
+Serve half a cup of plain or flavored yogurt topped with fresh berries.

-• Ice cream with strawberry drizzle: Ice cream is a delicious treat that most people simply cannot resist.
-Ice cream comes in a variety of flavors and also in differing fat contents.
+- Ice cream with strawberry drizzle: Ice cream is a delicious treat that most people simply cannot resist.
+Ice cream comes in a variety of flavors and in differing fat content.
 Premium ice creams are usually higher in fat but also are more flavorful.
 Try serving puréed strawberries drizzled over ice cream.

 A healthy diet that tastes good is very important for the frail older adult.
 Ailments may make it difficult to prepare healthy meals, and snacks become much more important in ensuring optimal nutrient intake.
 Often, a caregiver is needed to assist with daily tasks like shopping and food preparation.
 Serve delicious snacks that are easy to prepare and affordable, and that also can meet the nutritional needs of the frail older adult.